10 Tips for Better Coiled Pine Needle Baskets From Local Materials

-2. Linen, nettle, or hemp yarn should be waxed before using it for coiled basket work.
+2. Linen, nettle, or hemp yarn should be waxed before using it for coiling pine needle baskets.

 3. Pay particular attention to how far apart the stitches in your first row are.

-What you do in you first row will be repeated through out the basket.
+What you do in your first row will be repeated throughout the basket.
 Take special care to place the stitches evenly.
-By the time you are building up the sides any unevenness will be magnified.
+By the time you are building up the sides, any unevenness will be magnified.

-4. Try to keep the coils the same thickness — use a gauge if necessary
+4. Try to keep the coils of your pine needle basket the same thickness – use a gauge if necessary

 It’s the evenness of both rows and stitch work that gives expertly made baskets their uniform, symmetry and beauty.
 A bubble tea straw can be used as a gauge to keep your basket coils an even size.
 Just cut a 1 inch piece of Straw and insert it at the beginning of your coil, moving it along as you stitch, or add pine needle bunches.
 As you get to the rim you will stop using it.

-5. Consider the use that will be made of the basket before you decide on shape
+5. Consider the use of the pine needle basket before you decide on its shape

 When I made my first basket, a round ponderosa pine needle basket with raffia straw, we were making tiny round baskets to learn the technique.
 Since the purpose of the basket was simply to learn a technique only one out of the 10 baskets made at the workshop was ever finished.
 By deciding on a purpose for the basket, you will more likely complete the basket.

-6. Many coiled baskets are made without handles — consider whether your intended use will benefit from a handle before you get to the rim.
+6. Many coiled pine needle baskets are made without handles – consider whether your intended use will benefit from a handle before you get to the rim.

 The foundation for a handle needs to be set up with extra stitches in that handle base to support the weight of the basket with contents.
 Consider reinforcing this area at the beginning of your basket with extra stitches, so that as you come up to the area where you are going to create a handle, you have a strong base.

-7. Placement of the coils determines the shape of the basket.
+7. Placement of the coils determines the shape of the pine needle basket.